vistalab-technion/cs236781/_assignments/01-hpc-servers.md

 toc: true
 toc_label: Contents
 toc_sticky: true
-date: 2019-03-17
+date: 2020-11-01
-published: false
+published: true
 ---

-Those of you who are officially enrolled to the course will have access to dedicated high-performance computing servers (`rishon1-4`) provisioned by Computer Science faculty IT department.
+Those of you who are officially enrolled to the course and requested access using the server registration form will have access to dedicated high-performance computing servers (`lambda1-4`) provisioned by Computer Science faculty IT department.
 Running on the faculty servers will give you access to more computing power and also fast GPUs (which will greatly accelerate your deep-learning tasks).
 This should significantly speed up your workflow when performing the course homework assignments and when implementing your final project.

 These servers are mainly suited for running batch jobs which you can submit to dedicated job queues and be notified upon completion.
-We therefore recommend you install and work on the assignments locally (on your own machine), and only use the faculty servers when you need to run a long model training task (we will specify in the assignment).
+We therefore recommend you install and work on the assignments locally (on your own machine), and use the faculty servers mainly to run long model training tasks (we will specify in the assignment).

 # Logging in